nejatzileli/FLO_CLTV_PREDICTION/README.md

 In this business case, FLO online shoe retailer wants to set a roadmap for marketing and sales.
 To make a mid-long term plan, the company needs to estimate the potential value that the existing customers will provide the company.

+The dataset of the company will not be shared in public due to the FLO policies.

 # Feature Explanations:

 Shape :(19945 rows, 12 columns)